garronej/evt/README.md

 # Motivation

 Addressing the common problems faced with EventEmitter:
-- Hard to type.
+- Hard to enforce type safety.
 - Removing a particular listener is a pain, it require to keep the listener.
 - Can't easily add a one-time listener for the next event satisfying a given condition.
 - Promise support was added as an afterthought.

 # Try it in your browser right now

-Thanks to Stackblitz you can start experimenting right now in your browser.
+Thanks to Stackblitz you can start experimenting in your browser right now.

 ![demo_ts-evt_fixed_4](https://user-images.githubusercontent.com/6702424/74102835-7a9b9800-4b47-11ea-854d-062fe1f42bba.gif)